 - How severe were the symptoms?

-- Is this the first time these symptoms have occurred?
-If not, how often have they occurred?
+- Is this the first time these symptoms have happened?
+If not, how often have they happened?

 - What food was involved and how much of it did your child eat?

 They'll also want to know about your child's medical history, such as:

 - Do they have any other allergies?

 - Is there a family history of allergies?